TedOctaviusGreene/jesusrest/articles/Isaiah-58:-What's-Doing-Your-Own-Ways-Mean.md

 # “Doing Your Own Ways” — Isaiah 58, the Sabbath, and the Freedom of the Gospel

-The Churches of God love to quote Isaiah 58:13–14 as their strongest proof that the Sabbath must be guarded by strict rules.
+The legalists love to quote Isaiah 58:13–14 as their strongest proof that the Sabbath must be guarded by strict rules.
 They insist this passage forbids working, talking about your job, or even enjoying what they call “your own pleasure.”
 To them, Sabbath is about *not doing.*

 But what if the passage doesn’t say what they think?
 What if Isaiah’s words, in their Hebrew meaning, show something very different?
 And what if the New Covenant in Christ takes us even further — into a Sabbath rest where there is no prohibition of work at all?